Note: The footnotes are inactive, but you can view them by scrolling to the bottom.

 Though writing in despair DuBois still manages to be visionary.
-Whether he knew it or not, he anticipated the likes of Malcolm X, a non-college graduate who rose through bitter working class struggle to provide real unselfish and clear-sighted leadership.
-Ironically, Malcolm X read The Souls of Black Folk as a prisoner and later rose to challenge the motivations and priorities of Black college-educated civil rights leadership.
+He anticipated the likes of Malcolm X, a non-college graduate who rose through a criminal past and bitter working class struggle to provide unselfish and clear-sighted leadership.
+Ironically, Malcolm X read The Souls of Black Folk in prison and later rose to challenge the motivations and priorities of Black college-educated civil rights leadership.
 Then bringing history full circle, Malcolm X inspired legions of Black college students to serve as a “talented tenth” of sorts, by challenging them to acquire a functional education that prepared them to address the oppressive conditions in their communities.

 Anderson, James.
 The Education of Blacks in the South, 1860-1935, (Chapel Hill: University of North Carolina Press, 1988).